 Table III formalizes these results by estimating equation (1).
 We begin with the most parsimonious specification and successively introduce the month, district, and year of birth fixed effects, permuting among their combination in the next six columns.
 The sample here includes all three years 2007-2009, and we cluster standard errors at the individual level.
-We show below that we obtain similar results if we use each year's data separately or use more granular birth controls-time and place of birth.
+We show below that we obtain similar results if we use each year's data separately or use more granular controls for the time and place of birth or replace the year of birth fixed effects with flexible controls for age.

 Unsurprisingly, the regression results are consistent with the visual evidence.
 Inutero Ramadan exposure indeed has a causal effect on later life earnings.
-Four results from this analysis are particularly noteworthy.
-First, the estimated coefficients for the unexposed (month -1) and partially exposed (month 0) groups are indistinguishable from zero.10 This shows that the Hijra timing of conception does not bear a systematic correlation with earnings, validating once again the key piece of our empirical strategy.
+Four insights from this analysis are particularly noteworthy.
+First, the estimated coefficients for the unexposed (month -1) and partially exposed (month 0) groups are indistinguishable from zero.13 These coefficients, as we note above, are placebo tests built into our models.
+Their insignificance shows that the Hijra timing of conception does not bear a systematic correlation with earnings, providing another piece of evidence supporting our empirical strategy.
 Second, we can easily rule out that Ramadan exposure in any of the pregnancy months has no effect on adult life earnings.
-The null that exposure months dummies are jointly insignificant is rejected with a p-value close to zero.
+The null that exposure months dummies are jointly insignificant is rejected with a p-value close to zero in all specifications.
 Third, exposure in pregnancy months 3-8 matters the most.
 The final specification, which makes the most granular comparison, shows that individuals exposed in these months earn 2-3 percent less on average than the certainly unexposed (our omitted category).
-Fourth, exposure in the final pregnancy month does not seem to matter.
-By that time, the fetus has already gained maturity and any incremental shocks are less likely to exert significant negative effects.
-The insignificant coefficient may also reflect that some individuals in month 9 are exposed for a period shorter than four weeks (please see Figure II for details).
+Fourth, the coefficient on month 9 is statistically insignificant in all specifications.
+This is unsurprising given that this group is also partially exposed with exposure length varying between 1 and 29 days (please see Figure II for details).
+The insignificance may also reflect that by this time of the pregnancy the fetus may already have gained maturity, making any incremental shocks less likely to have strong negative effects.